Investing in Opportunities for Cash Flow Generation and Major Exploration Developments.

 Red Lake Gold Project

-Prime Meridian Resources has an option to acquire a 100 percent ownership in two claim blocks (10,500 acres) in the Pakwash area of the Red Lake gold district in Ontario, Canada.
+Prime Meridian Resources has an option to acquire a 100 percent ownership in five claim blocks in the Pakwash area of the Red Lake gold district in Ontario, Canada.

-The two sets of claims, known as the Bruce Lake and Camping Lake projects, were staked by Perry English, the same prospector who vended the Dixie and Pakwash projects to Great Bear Resources (TSXV:GBR).
+The Bruce Lake and Camping Lake projects, were staked by Perry English, the same prospector who vended the Dixie and Pakwash projects to Great Bear Resources (TSXV:GBR).

 The Bruce Lake Project comprises 4,250 acres and is located southeast of the Dixie Project of Great Bear Resources.
 The Camping Lake Project comprises 6,250 acres and ties directly onto the southeast of the Pakwash Project of Great Bear Resources.